Lone Star Ambulance Employee's

 Assessment: Lung sounds-congestion present, Vitals-BP 244/114 (MAP 157), heart rate 96 BPM, Respiratory rate-28 BPM, blood glucose 159, Temp: 97.8F, EKG-NSR, 12 lead-no stemi or st depression, Pupils- PERRL, Stroke assessment-negative.

-Treatment: O2 NRB, Albuterol, Atrovent, IV access. nitro considered for BP ( labetalol is contraindicate due to beta 2 blocking properties)
+Treatment: O2 NRB, Albuterol, Atrovent, IV access. nitro considered for BP ( labetalol is contraindicated due to beta 2 blocking properties)

 Reassess: SPO2 100% w/ 15 LPM and neb treatment, BP- decreased to normal limits (hypoxia increases pulmonary artery pressures increasing BP), Mental status remain normal, Respiratory rate-20 BPM w/ good depth, full speech present, skin condition-pink and dry, SOB subsided-patient reports feeling better.